KevinKra/Notes/certifications/aws/developer/resource.md

 ## X-Ray Questions

-- What does X-Ray collect data on?
+- What does Amazon X-Ray collect data on?
-- For any traced request, you can see detailed information not only about the request and response, but what else?
+- **For any traced request**, you can see detailed information not only about the request and response, but what else?
-- Can X-Ray receive traces from your application and AWS services your application uses that are already integrated with X-Ray?
+- Does X-Ray receive traces from your application and AWS services your application uses that are already integrated with X-Ray?
 - _Instrumenting_ your application involves what?
 - Can AWS services integrated with X-Ray add tracing headers to incoming requests?
-- Can AWS services integrated with X-Ray add send trace data to X-Ray?
+- Can AWS services integrated with X-Ray send trace data to X-Ray?
 - Can AWS services integrated with X-Ray run the X-Ray daemon?
 - Can AWS Lambda send trace data about your requests to your Lambda functions thus allowing the X-Ray daemon on workers have simpler X-Ray SDK integrations?
 - When daemons are being used, is trace data sent directly to X-Ray?